WSPR TV User Guide

 When you click "Generate URL", WSPR TV displays a preview of how the extracted values will appear:

 You can create as many message definitions as needed, as long as the total number of extractors does not exceed 32.
-Once your message definitions are finalized, click "Generate URL" to create the WSPR TV link for your extended telemetry specification.
+Once your message definitions are finalized, click "Generate URL" to create the WSPR TV link for your custom telemetry specification.

-Exteded Telemetry URL Parameters
+Custom Telemetry URL Parameters

 Each decoder in turn consists of zero or more filters and one or more extractors.
 The filters are separated from the extractors with underscores (_), whereas individual filters and extractors are separated from each other with commas (,):